apache/incubator-openwhisk-runtime-ballerina/README.md

 }
 ```

-The Ballerina file should include:
+The Ballerina file must include a function called `main`.
- - `main(json jsonInput)`.
 The abscence of `main` causes the Ballerina compiler to omit generation of the executable.
-You may have more than one entry point in your source file and use the standard OpenWhisk mechanism to specify other functions to run on entry (e.g., `--main <other function>` when using the `wsk` CLI).
+You may have more than one entry point in your source file however (e.g., a `main` and a `run`) and use the standard OpenWhisk mechanism to specify other functions to run on entry (e.g., `--main <other function name>` when using the `wsk action create` CLI command).
+The function must accept a JSON object and return a JSON object to be compliant with the OpenWhisk action interface.

-The first is necessary to compile the function but does not execute when you
-invoke the action.

 ### Compiling your function

-Run the [Ballerina](https://ballerina.io/downloads) compiler to
-build your function.
+Run the [Ballerina](https://ballerina.io/downloads) compiler to build your function.
 ```bash
 ballerina build hello.bal
 ```

 This generates an executable `hello.balx`.
-You will use this binary to create
-the OpenWhisk action.
+You will use this binary to create the OpenWhisk action.

 ### Creating and invoking your Ballerina action